yashrajbharti/Pokemon-Type-Weakness-Calculator/readme.md

 2. Select the second Pokemon type from the dropdown.
 3. Click the "Calculate Multipliers" button to see the type multipliers.

+## Usage with help of query strings

+1. The url `https://yashrajbharti.github.io/Pokemon-Weakness-Calculator` can detect query string and give the results.
+2. For example, writing `/?type1=normal&type2=none` after the url will show results for normal type multipliers.
+3. Similary we can specify `type1` and `type2` to get the results directly in the url.

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or new features to add, please follow these guidelines: